 In a pre-pandemic world, the back half of the year is synonymous with specific moments such as back to school and various holidays.
 However, 2020 will be anything but normal with shifts in consumer behavior and the acceleration of online shopping.

 This week, Publicis Commerce’s Amy Lanzi, EVP, North America Commerce Lead, led a panel discussion with Rachel Tipograph, Founder & CEO of MikMak; brand marketers Steve Kinsey, Director, Commerce Marketing at GSK and Liz Mayer, Consumer Engagement & Omnichannel Customer Marketing Lead at The J.M.
-Smucker Company; and Chadi Saab, VP, Head of Omnichannel Commerce at Publicis Commerce, to discuss impacted consumer behaviors, what the future of seasonality in e-commerce looks like and how to best prepare commerce strategies moving into the end of the year.
+Smucker Company; and Chadi Saab, VP, Head of Omnichannel Commerce at Publicis Commerce, to discuss impacted consumer behaviors, what the future of seasonality in e-commerce looks like and how to best prepare commerce strategies moving into the end of 2020.

 Rapid Commerce Acceleration Challenging Legacy Silos

 What was projected to happen over five years has happened in five months, and for many brands, this rapid change has also surfaced the need for internal brand teams to rethink ways of working outside of legacy silos.
 Today’s new normal means end-to-end ecosystems no matter the consumer category and holistic marketing efforts to address the entire consumer experience.
 For Liz Mayer of The J.M.
 Smucker Company, this means making sure the funnel works as fast as the shopper buys.
 For GSK’s Steve Kinsey, their team implemented more frequent touch points across teams to identify leading and lagging indicators to help prepare.
 They did this by monitoring key search continuously and aggressively to reorganize, respond and shift budgets across brands as necessary and as quickly as possible.

 Brand Moments and Shopping Occasions Will Look Different